What Does Ostrich Taste Like? [Is It Birdish Or Gamey?]

 There are no bones in ostrich meat, and it does not shrink.
 We recommend browning both sides over high heat (broil, fry, BBQ) and then continuing to cook over low heat until it’s to your liking.
 Rare to Medium is suggested.

 When sautéing ground meat, most recipes recommend draining the fat, but ostrich ground meat is so dry that there is no fat to drain.
 Any recipe that calls for beef can be made with ground ostrich.
-Hope we where able to answer your question what does ostrich taste like?
+Hope we where able to answer your questions about what does ostrich tastes like.

 FAQS